Entheogenic drugs and the archaeological record: Aztec

 The Aztec entheogenic complex is extremely well documented.
 Through historical evidence, there is proof that the Aztecs used several forms of psychoactive drugs.
-These drugs include Ololiuqui (the seed of Rivea corymbosa), Teonanácatl (translated as “mushroom of the gods," a psilocybe mushroom) and sinicuichi (a flower added to drinks).
+These drugs include Ololiuqui (the seed of Rivea corymbosa), Teonanácatl (translated as “mushroom of the gods", a psilocybe mushroom) and sinicuichi (a flower added to drinks).
 The Xochipilli statue, according to R.G.
 Wasson, gives the identity of several entheogenic plants.
 Other evidence for entheogenic use of the Aztecs comes from the Florentine Codex, a series of 12 books vividly describing the Aztec culture and society, including the use of entheogenic drugs.

 Native Americans of the Southwestern United States

-There are several contemporary indigenous groups who use entheogens, most notably Native Americans of the Southwestern United States.
-Various tribes from California have been known to use strong alcoholic drinks as well as peyote to achieve visions and religious experiences.
+There are several contemporary indigenous groups who use entheogens, in both North and South America.

+Native Americans of the Southeastern United States

+Archeological evidence seems to indicate that some Indigenous peoples of the Southeastern Woodlands, specifically those of the Mississippian culture, used Datura stramonium as a hallucinogen.

 Old World

 Paleolithic

 During the Paleolithic, there is ample evidence of drug use as seen by preserved botanical remains and coprolites.
 Some scholars had suggested that the "Flower Burial" in Shanidar Cave, a Paleolithic site in Iraq, was evidence of a shamanic death ritual, but more recent evidence and analysis has contradicted that claim.
 The most direct evidence we have from the Paleolithic in terms of art comes from Tassili, Algeria cave paintings depicting Psilocybe mairei mushrooms dated 7000 to 9000 years before present.
 From this region, there are several therianthropic images portraying the painter and the animals around him as one (an often cited effect of many psychedelic drugs, Ego death or unity).
 One image, in particular, shows a man who has formed into one common form with a mushroom.

-There are several Paleolithic sites that display therianthropic imagery.
-However, there is some debate as to whether or not sites like Lascaux or Chauvet were entheogenically inspired.